2BrainsProjects/PS/code/jvm/README.md

 The data model contains the following entities:
 * The `User` entity represents a user of the system;
-* The `Game` entity represents a game of Gomoku;
-* The `Lobby` entity represents a lobby, which contains the users that are waiting to join a game;
 * The `Token` entity represents a token used to authenticate a user;